 Most screens have a similar shape, whether you're using a Mac screen or a small TV screen as your desktop.
 That shape takes a 3x5" photo, but that's not how most photos show up, so you'll need to change it.
 Here's how:

 - Choose one of the photos on your temporary "house" page.
 Double click to expand it.
 In the upper right hand corner, click "Edit."

 - Now you can change the looks and shape of the photo.
 From the tabs in the middle of the screen, click "Crop."

 - On the right hand side, you'll see a number of choices.
 Click on "3:5" near the bottom of the list.

-- If you want to move the photo back the way it was, or straighten it better yourself, go to the scale just to the right of the photo.
+- If you want to straighten the photo yourself, go to the scale just to the right of the photo.
 Click and hold to grab the scale, then move your mouse (the scale) up or down until the key lines in the photo are straight.